C reference code for optimized SIMD kernels (nbnxnk4xN_SIMD_2xNN and nbnxnk4xN_SIMD_4xN)

 - Target version changed from 4.6.1 to 4.6.2

 Not blocker for 4.6.1, bumped to 4.6.2 and removed myself as assignee because it's not my turf. :)

 Otherwise, I think it is a valid request with some good points on why is such reference code needed.
 IMO it should be rather simple to write such kernels, but I'll let others decide how they feel about the gain/effort ratio.

 Mikhail, are the plain C group scheme kernels adequate for your purposes?

-#2 Updated by Mark Abraham about 4 years ago
+#2 Updated by Mark Abraham over 7 years ago

 I agree that this would be a nice thing to help cater for future kernels.
 Once upon a time, the mismatch between reference and SIMD kernels was worse than it is now :-) Mikhail's point 4 is particularly interesting.
 We know GROMACS kernels make for challenging targets for auto-vectorization, but in principle future compilers should be able to do that for us.